KellyYutongHe/KellyYutongHe.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a second-year PhD student in the Machine Learning Department, School of Computer Science at Carnegie Mellon University, advised by <a href="https://zicokolter.com/">Prof. Zico Kolter</a> and <a href="https://www.cs.cmu.edu/~rsalakhu/">Prof. Ruslan Salakhutdinov</a>.
+I am a forth-year PhD student in the Machine Learning Department, School of Computer Science at Carnegie Mellon University, advised by <a href="https://zicokolter.com/">Prof. Zico Kolter</a> and <a href="https://www.cs.cmu.edu/~rsalakhu/">Prof. Ruslan Salakhutdinov</a>.

 Before coming to CMU, I was a master's student at Stanford Computer Science with distinction in research.
 I was advised by <a href="https://cs.stanford.edu/~ermon/">Prof. Stefano Ermon</a>, and closely worked with <a href="https://nlp.stanford.edu/manning/">Prof. Christopher Manning</a>,  <a href="https://fse.fsi.stanford.edu/people/david_lobell">Prof. David Lobell</a> and  <a href="https://web.stanford.edu/~mburke/">Prof. Marshall Burke</a>.
 I completed my B.S in Mathematics and B.S. in Data Science with highest distinction at University of Rochester, where I worked with <a href="https://www.cs.rochester.edu/u/kautz/">Prof. Henry Kautz</a> and <a href="https://www.cs.rochester.edu/u/jluo/">Prof. Jiebo Luo</a>.